jddixon/hamt_go/doc/index.md

 long, Go `uint64`s.
 The **value** may be of any type but typically is a pointer to a data structure of interest.

-The HAMT trie is essentially a prefix trie.
-At each level there is a table with `2^w` slots.
+The HAMT trie is essentially a prefix trie where the nodes in the tree are either tables or leaf entries.

+In a simpler implementation at each level there is either a leaf node or a table with up to `2^w` slots, where w is a small integer.
 The next `w` bits of the hash derived from the key are construed as an index into that table.
+The table grows dynamically as entries are added.
+Whenever there is a collision at a given level, a child table replaces the current entry, and both new and old entries move to the child table, possibly recursing in the process.

-The current implementation allows values of `4, 5, 6, 7,` or `8` for `w`.
+The current implementation allows values of
+4, 5, or 6 for `w`.
 Preliminary performance tests indicate that `w=5` is optimal.
 That is, a table with 32 slots gives the best performance.

+An enhancement introduces a fixed size table at the root.
+This is characterized by another small integer t: the root has 2^t entries and the entry table at the root is indexed by the first t bits of the key's hashcode.

+A further enhancement would allow dynamic resizing of the root table.
+This has not yet been implemented.

 Whereas a normal hash table would be quite large and might require expensive resizing periodically, the HAMT data structure is roughly